matthile/SitecoreExtension-PageProperties/Readme.md

 Default is int.MaxValue

 ___
-##Todo
+##TODO List
-* Make attribute on class, to implement validation
+* Allow custom field validation through the attributes on the class
 * Check the order, on the template item if it can be found there
 * Check Display name, insted of using propertyname